Python function for querying BI data

 # standardmässig "0", wenn es für eine Kennzahl keinen Wert gibt

-print("Honorar: {}".format(result.get_value(project, "FeesExt")))
+print("Fee: {}".format(result.get_value(project, "FeesExt")))

-print("Honorar: {}".format(result.get_value(project, "FeesExt", None)))
+print("Fee: {}".format(result.get_value(project, "FeesExt", None)))

-Example with Dimensions and Role
+Example with dimensions and roles

 projects = vtcapp.currentlogin().evalocl("eigprojekte->select(aktiv)")